Symmetry breaking mechanisms of the 3BF action for the Standard Model coupled to gravity: Constrained action for the Proca field

 This matrix is interpreted as the squared-mass matrix of the theory.
 Note that due to the fact that $C_{\alpha\beta}$ is nondegenerate, it is also invertible.
 In order to interpret $M^\alpha{}_\beta$ as a matrix whose eigenvalues are squares of masses, the parameters $C_{\alpha\beta}$, $N_{\alpha\beta}$ and $\tilde{N}_\alpha{}^\beta$ have to be chosen so that (\ref{eq:SquaredMassMatrixDef}) is positive semi-definite.
 In such a case, choosing a basis in Lie algebra $\mathfrak{g}$ as an eigenbasis of $M^\alpha{}_\beta$, and denoting the respective eigenvalues as $M_{(\alpha)}^2$, one can rewrite the squared-mass matrix into the form

 where the parentheses over the index $\alpha$ denote that this index is not summed over.
 Substituting this into the equation of motion (\ref{eq:GeneralProcaEoM}) we finally obtain

 This is a set of equations of motion for several Proca fields, with (possibly different) masses $M_{(\alpha)}$, which explains why we can interpret $M^\alpha{}_\beta$ as the squared-mass matrix.
 Also, note that the obtained equation of motion (\ref{eq:GeneralProcaEoMfinal}) and the stress-energy tensor (\ref{eq:GeneralProcaStressEnergy}) are natural generalizations of their single Proca field counterparts (\ref{eq:ProcaEoM}) and (\ref{eq:ProcaStressEnergy}), respectively.
+Moreover, similarly to the case of a single Proca field, one can substitute the algebraic equations of motion for the auxiliary fields (\ref{eq:GeneralProcaMultiplierEoMs}) back into the action (\ref{eq:ProcaAction}) with (\ref{eq:GeneralProcaConstraintTerm}) to obtain the traditional second-order formulation of the Proca theory coupled to Einstein-Cartan gravity.

 In order to be able to successfully compare, term by term, the Proca action with the action that will be obtained in Section \ref{secV} as a result of the Higgs mechanism, there is one more generalization that we need to do.
 In particular, we modify the Proca constraint (\ref{eq:GeneralProcaConstraintTerm}) by introducing two additional Lagrange multipliers, a $1$-form $\theta^\alpha$ and a $3$-form $\rho_\alpha$, as follows: